llaszkie/vue-js-workshop/docs/list-products.md

 >  "A directive’s job is to reactively apply special behavior to the DOM when the value of its expression changes"

-The `track-by` attribute is only used to enhance performance.
+The bound `key` attribute is only used to enhance performance.
 It's a hint so that Vue.js can optimize it's rendering strategy and only update the list when needed.

 Also note that `data` is a function that returns an object.
 This is important because if we do not do this, the data object will be shared across all instances of the `ProductList` component which will most certainly lead to unexpected behavior.